-Masi wrote music and lyrics for the secret agent musical Sympathy Jones (published and licensed by Playscripts), with over 30 productions to date internationally; and book, music, and lyrics for The Family Resemblance, an original musical about a mixed race family, commissioned by Theatre Royal Stratford East, presented at the Eugene O’Neill Theater Center and in development with Playwrights Horizons.
-Other projects include book, music, and lyrics for a new musical about racial passing, commissioned by Barbara Whitman Productions and Grove Entertainment; and lyrics for the Broadway bound new musical adaptation of Mira Nair's film Monsoon Wedding.
+Her theatre works include the one-act Mirror of Most Value: A Ms. Marvel Play, about teen super hero Kamala Khan (Marvel/Samuel French); music and lyrics for the secret agent musical Sympathy Jones (Playscripts), with 40 productions to date internationally; and book, music, and lyrics for The Family Resemblance, an original musical about a mixed race family, commissioned by Theatre Royal Stratford East and developed at the Eugene O’Neill Theater Center/National Music Theatre Conference.
+Other projects include book, music, and lyrics for Rishvor, a new musical about racial passing, commissioned by Barbara Whitman Productions and Grove Entertainment; and lyrics for the Broadway bound new musical adaptation of Mira Nair's film Monsoon Wedding.
 Masi is a past participant in musical theatre writing workshops at BMI, ASCAP, New Dramatists, and the Dramatists Guild Fellows program.
-Her work has also been performed at New York City Center, Playwrights Horizons, Dixon Place, HERE, New World Stages, the New York Musical Festival, 54 Below, the York Theatre, and Lincoln Center.
+Her work has also been performed at New York City Center, Playwrights Horizons, Rattlestick Playwrights Theater, New World Stages, New York Musical Festival, 54 Below, York Theatre, and Lincoln Center.

 PhD, Performance Studies, New York University, Tisch School of the Arts